acissejnotosi/yocTest/README.md

 ## Testing

 The Cypress testing framework was used for testing.
-Jest could be used for testing, but Cypress were a easier way to have things tested faster.

 The tests were made based on the main functionalities in order to guarantee they were working correctly.
+The main functionalities are: the messages on the browser output and the intersection with the video.